IbrahimParkar/Chat_with_Multiple_PDFs/README.md

-# Chat with PDFs
+# Chat with Multiple PDFs

 A Streamlit application that enables interactive conversations with multiple PDF documents.
-This app leverages natural language processing (NLP) to parse, embed, and retrieve information from PDFs using state-of-the-art machine learning models.
+Using state-of-the-art machine learning models, this app leverages natural language processing (NLP) to parse, embed, and retrieve information from PDFs.

 ## Features